robertsdotpm/p2pd/docs/source/general/queues.rst

     2. **...
 Match different requests.**

 So I had the idea of being able to sort messages into queues.
-Such an approach is flexible and is already used by my STUN client.
+Such an approach is flexible and is already used by the STUN client.
 Here's what that looks like in practice.

 Javascript subscription example